 8. Spending time together

-But if the other person just doesn’t have the time or mind space for you, you have to think about whether you fit into their life at all.
+But if the other person just doesn’t have the time or headspace for you and they make you feel like you must have no expectations in a relationship, you have to think about whether you fit into their life at all.

 What to expect: They would make plans with you to hang out together at home or outside or plans about holidays.